Truelite/python-a38/README.md

  * yapf for formatting `a38tool python` output
  * lxml for rendering to HTML
  * the wkhtmltopdf command for rendering to PDF
+ * requests for downloading CA certificates for signature verification

 ## `a38tool` script